gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 whether a data set was changed or not, based on the single input of the data set itself only.
 They are one-way functions for which there is no publicly known way to compute an input from the output efficiently.
-They map a larger input set to a smaller output set.
-Therefore they are not injective and there is no inverse function.
+They map a very large input set to a small output set.
+Therefore they are far from injective and there is no inverse function.
 The effort to find an input grows exponentially with the hash length.
 This makes it practically infeasible to find a matching input.
 Together with asymmetric key cryptography they enable digital signatures by verifying with high probability,